Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-backup-power/README.md

                         cache expires, in minutes.
 Default: 15 -c, --critical CRIT   CRIT threshold for the remaining life of a backup power module, as a Nagios range in days.
 Default: 30:
-  --device-id DEVICE_ID
+  --critical-voltage CRIT_VOLTAGE
+                        CRIT threshold for the voltage of a backup power module, as a Nagios range in volts.
+Off by default, because the healthy range depends on the module and on how many cells it has; read the label or watch the graph first.
+Example: `--critical-voltage=13.5:18.5` --device-id DEVICE_ID
                         Huawei OceanStor Dorado API device ID.
 Optional: the appliance reports its own at login, so this is only